peaceroad/vsce-p7d-markdown-it-footnote-here/README.md

 Notice.
 You can remove the CSS that this extension applies by checking "P7d Markdown It Footnote Here: Disable Style" of the user settings.

 ---

+## Use

+It cannot coexist with VSCode's default footnote processing.
+Therefore, before using this extension, turn off the default footnote processing.
+(Set VSCode Option -> Markdown Extended: Disabled Plugins: 'footnote')